ilhamhady/todo-app/README.md

 To run this app on your local machine, run this command `bash run.sh`

+open the app on your browser at `http:\\localhost:5001`

-If somehow you get an error you can check `run.sh` file.
+1. If somehow you get an error related to python and pip you can check `run.sh` file

-You can modify the commands on that file only by changing `python3` and `pip` to the Python and pip versions on your local machine.
+   - Modify the commands on `run.sh` by changing `python3` and `pip` to the Python and pip versions on your local machine.

+2. If you get an error related to PORT you can check `run.sh` file

+   - Modify the commands on `run.sh` by changing `--port=5001` to `--port=YOUR_PORT`

+---

 ## Core classes, functions, and methods